osiom/civic-tech-airflow/README.md

 After the docker image has been built remove the `.template` from the `.env.template` file and inject all the required environment variables in there.

+**PLEASE NOTE**: The fernet key and the webserver key needs to be generated!

 To spinup the instance of Airflow and start to execute the different ETL run:

 ```bash